 Now you can monitor and manage your home network right from your laptop, iPhone®, iPad®, or AndroidTM device.
-The cloud-enabled router can be configured to send an email to keep you informed anywhere, anytime when new devices are connecting to your network or unwanted access is detected.
-Monitor in realtime websites that are being visited with recent browser history displayed on the mydlinkTM Lite app - which is great for parents.
-The D-Link Cloud Service can detect and block unwelcomed guests who try to get into your wireless network and suspicious activities will be displayed right on your mydlinkTM Lite app or browser.
+This cloudenabled router can be configured to send an email to keep you informed anywhere, anytime when new devices are connecting to your network or unwanted access is detected.
+Monitor in real time websites that are being visited with recent browser history displayed on the mydlinkTM Lite app - which is great for parents.
+The D-Link Cloud Service can detect and block unwelcome guests who try to access your wireless network, and suspicious activities will be displayed right on your mydlinkTM Lite app or browser.

-The D-Link DIR-850L is a IEEE 802.11ac compliant device that delivers up to 3 times faster speeds than 802.11n while staying backward compatible with 802.11a/g/b devices.
-Connect the DIR-850L to a Cable or DSL modem and provide high-speed Internet access to multiple computers, game consoles, and media players.
+The D-Link DIR-862L is an IEEE 802.11ac compliant device that delivers speeds up to three times faster than 802.11n while staying backward compatible with 802.11a/g/b devices.
+Connect the DIR-862L to a Cable or DSL modem and provide high-speed Internet access to multiple computers, game consoles, and media players.
 Create a secure wireless network to share photos, files, music, videos, printers, and network storage.
-Powered by the 802.11ac technology and equipped with six internal antennas, this router provides superior wireless coverage for larger homes and offices, or for users running bandwidth-intensive applications.
-The DIR-850L also includes a 4-port 10/100/1000 Gigabit switch that connects Gigabit wired devices for enjoying lag-free network gaming and faster file transfers.
+Powered by 802.11ac technology and equipped with four internal antennas, this router provides superior wireless coverage for larger homes and offices, or for users running bandwidth-intensive applications.
+The DIR-862L also includes a 4-port 10/100/1000 Gigabit Ethernet switch that connects wired devices to enjoy lag-free Internet gaming and faster file transfers.

-D-Link has created SharePort[TM] technology to bring more flexibility to your network.
-With SharePort[TM] technology, you can connect a USB printer and share it throughout your network.
+D-Link has created SharePortTM technology to bring more flexibility to your network.
+With SharePortTM technology, you can connect a USB printer and share it throughout your network.
 You can also share a USB storage device, providing network storage for everyone to share.

 With some routers, all wired and wireless traffic, including VoIP, Video Streaming, Online Gaming, and Web browsing are mixed together into a single data stream.
-By handling data this way, applications like video streaming could pause or delay.
-With the D-Link Intelligent QoS Technology, wired and wireless traffic are analyzed and separated into multiple data streams.
+By handling data this way, bandwidth intensive applications like video streaming could pause or delay.
+With D-Link Intelligent QoS Technology, wired and wireless traffic are analyzed and separated into multiple data streams.

-The DIR-850L supports the latest wireless security features to help prevent unauthorized access, be it from over a wireless network or the Internet.
-Support for WPA $^{\text{m}}$ and WPA2 $^{\text{m}}$ standards ensure that you will be able to use the best possible encryption regardless of your client devices.
-In addition, this router utilizes Dual Active Firewalls (SPI and NAT) to prevent potential attacks from across the Internet for the ideal centerpiece for your wireless network in the home or office.
+The DIR-862L supports the latest wireless security features to help prevent unauthorized access, be it over a wireless network or the Internet.
+Support for WPATM and WPA2TM standards ensures that you will be able to use the best possible encryption regardless of your client devices.
+In addition, this router utilizes Dual Active Firewalls (SPI and NAT) to prevent potential attacks from across the Internet making it the ideal centerpiece for your wireless network in the home or office.